jksdua/sec-cheat-sheet/transport-layer-security/crime/readme.md

 ### Verifying the finding

 The vulnerability can be verified by using the OpenSSL library.
+Make sure you run both tests mentioned below since I've run into situations in the past where OpenSSL comes back with `Compression: NONE` but the server still sends back a compressed payload in test 2.

 #### Test 1